el-remph/separate-standard-streams/README.md

 		&2 bar
 		&1 yeedleyeedleyee

-	As of recent bugfixes this behaviour is fairly sporadic.
+	As of commit `f33db16e` this behaviour is fairly sporadic.

 -	The curses thing is a WIP:
 	-	doesn't use scrollback buffer, so if output goes off screen